spacejam/sled/README.md

   with [traditional B+ tree](https://en.wikipedia.org/wiki/B%2B_tree)-like read performance
 * over a billion operations in under a minute at 95% read 5% writes on 16 cores on a small dataset
 * measure your own workloads rather than relying on some marketing for contrived workloads

-what's the trade-off? sled uses too much disk space sometimes. this will improve significantly before 1.0.

 # a note on lexicographic ordering and endianness